Bovichtus: Characteristics

 Bovichtus fishes have a terminal, protractile mouth with teeth on the palatine.
 There is a robust backwards pointing spine on the operculum.
 They have a single lateral line and the anterior dorsal fin is spiny and starts above the operculum.
 The soft rays in the posterior dorsal fin and the anal fin are simple, the rear most anal fin rays are thickened and longer than the front rays.
-If they have any scales they are restricted to Aarn isolated patch to the rear of the base of the pectoral fins.
+If they have any scales, they are restricted to an isolated patch to the rear of the base of the pectoral fins.
 They are normally mottled in colour and their gill membranes direct the exiting water upwards, an adaptation for a sedentary benthic lifestyle.
 In the pectoral fins the lowest rays are unbranched with a thick cuticle, extend a little beyond the membrane and have upturned tips, the rearmost anal fin rays are also structured like this.
 This is apparently convergent with the unrelated blennies of the subfamily Blenniinae and may be an adaptation for clinging on to surfaces.
 Any scales present ate cteniod.